CoderZzz13/CASG/README.md

 # A Grasping Method Based on Domain Generalization for Texture-Less Rectangular Bottles
-Robotic grasping of texture-less objects in cluttered industrial environments remains challenging due to the lack of visual texture, strong specular reflections, severe occlusion, and the inevitable Sim-to-Real domain gap.
-To address these issues, we propose a novel grasping framework, termed Cross-Modal Alignment Grasping (CMAG), for texture-less industrial containers.
-Specifically, we first develop a dual-stream RGB-D instance segmentation network, termed Receptive Expansion YOLO (RE-YOLO).
-By incorporating the ADOWN module, an enhanced RE-C3K2 module, and a multi-scale dense fusion strategy, the network effectively captures both visual and geometric features by exploiting the complementarity between RGB and depth modalities.
-Building upon this, CMAG adopts a three-stage learning strategy.
-First, contrastive pre-training is performed on both unlabeled synthetic and real data to enhance cross-domain feature discriminability.
-Second, a domain adaptation stage introduces a Gradient Reversal Layer (GRL) for adversarial learning, enabling the extraction of domain-invariant representations.
-Finally, mask back-projection and principal axis analysis are employed to estimate reliable grasp poses for robotic manipulation.
-In addition, we construct and release a large-scale TextureLess Bottle (TLB) dataset to fill the gap in this domain.
-Extensive experiments demonstrate that CMAG effectively alleviates feature sparsity and domain shift in complex industrial environments.
-RE-YOLO achieves mAP50-95 scores of 89.5% and 91.6% on the TLB and Snack Box datasets, respectively, outperforming DS-YOLO by 0.7% and 1.5%.
-In cross-domain tasks, namely CDSB and CDTLB, CMAG attains mAP50-95 scores of 73.1% and 49.0%, surpassing the Source-only RE-YOLO baseline by 4.0% and 3.1%, respectively.
-**The Complete Code and Datasets will be submitted after ours paper is accepts.**
+Robotic grasping of texture-less objects in cluttered industrial environments remains challenging due to limited visual texture, strong specular reflections, severe occlusion, depth noise, and the Sim-to-Real domain gap.
+To address these issues, we propose Cross-Modal Alignment Grasping (CMAG), a three- stage grasping framework for texture-less industrial containers.
+We first develop Receptive Expansion YOLO (RE-YOLO), a dual-stream RGB-D instance segmentation network that integrates ADOWN, an enhanced RE-C3K2 module, and multi-scale dense fusion to exploit complementary appearance and geometric information.
+Building on RE-YOLO, CMAG first performs hierarchical cross-modal contrastive pre-training on unlabeled synthetic and real RGB-D data to enhance transferable feature representations.
+It then introduces a Gradient Reversal Layer for adversarial domain adaptation, enabling the extraction of domain-invariant features while preserving geometric consistency.
+Finally, instance masks are back-projected into 3D point clouds, and principal-axis analysis is used to estimate grasp positions, surface normals, and object orientations.
+We also construct and release a large- scale Texture-Less Bottle (TLB) dataset.
+Extensive experiments demonstrate the effectiveness of the proposed framework.
+RE-YOLO achieves mAP50-95 scores of 89.5% and 91.6% on the TLB and Snack Box datasets, outperforming DS-YOLO by 0.7 and 1.5 percentage points, respectively.
+On the CDSB and CDTLB cross-domain tasks, CMAG reaches 73.1% and 49.0%, surpassing Source-only RE-YOLO by 4.0 and 3.1 points.
+Real-robot experiments further achieve success rates of 92.5% for static oriented bin picking and stacking and 93.1% for dynamic conveyor-belt picking, demonstrating robust deployment performance in realistic industrial sorting scenarios **The Complete Code and Datasets will be submitted after ours paper is accepts.**

 ## Datasets Download: